-The second regular expression, $\b(\w+)\s+\1\b)$, uses the word boundary meta-character (\b) to ensure that words are isolated.
+The second regular expression, \\b(\\w+)\\s+\\1\\b, uses the word boundary meta-character (\b) to ensure that words are isolated.
 Without this, the string public class would match on the letter c.
 A back reference is used to match a string already matched, in this case, one or more word characters.
-One or more characters of whitespace must appear between the words.
-Executing the above program on the test Java source file listed above gives you the following output:
+One or more characters of white space must appear between the words.
+Executing the previous program on the preceding test Java source file gives you the following output:

+'''

-The class [EmptyClass] is not public The class [MyArrayList] is not public The word "extends" occurs twice at position 18 on line 6 The word "test" occurs twice at position 32 on line 11 The word "code" occurs twice at position 49 on line 11
+The class [EmptyClass] is not public

+The class [MyArrayList] is not public

+The word "extends" occurs twice at position 18 on line 6

+The word "test" occurs twice at position 32 on line 11

+The word "code" occurs twice at position 49 on line 11

+'''